ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 ```!
 1. Rights Release

-1.1 (a) “CS:GO” means Counter-Strike: Global Offensive, and future versions thereof. (b) “Likeness” means my appearance, performance, name, biographical information, and statements, and any audio or video depiction produced by me (i) during the CS:GO event, or (ii) provided by me or my team to Valve Corporation (“Valve”) or the event operator.
-With respect to a team, Likeness also includes team trademarks, logos, or other team intellectual property that the team may decide to provide Valve or the event operator outside of the CS:GO Workshop.
+1.1 (a) “CS” means Counter-Strike, and future versions thereof. (b) “Likeness” means my appearance, performance, name, biographical information, and statements, and any audio or video depiction produced by me (i) during the CS event, or (ii) provided by me or my team to Valve Corporation (“Valve”) or the event operator.
+With respect to a team, Likeness also includes team trademarks, logos, or other team intellectual property that the team may decide to provide Valve or the event operator outside of the CS Workshop.

-1.2 I agree that Valve may use, distribute, and display my Likeness (a) in CS:GO, or (b) in media relating to CS:GO or to a CS:GO event that Valve licenses or sponsors.
-I agree that Valve will retain these rights for so long as I continue to participate in CS:GO events.
-I also agree Valve may retain these rights to use, distribute and display my Likeness related to historical CS:GO events forever.
+1.2 I agree that Valve may use, distribute, and display my Likeness (a) in CS, or (b) in media relating to CS or to a CS event that Valve licenses or sponsors.
+I agree that Valve will retain these rights for so long as I continue to participate in CS events.
+I also agree Valve may retain these rights to use, distribute and display my Likeness related to historical CS events forever.

 1.3 I agree that Valve has no obligation to submit to me any material using my Likeness for any further approval and that Valve may edit my Likeness as Valve deems reasonable for the uses permitted by paragraph 1.2.
 However, Valve is not obligated to make any use of any of the rights set forth in this agreement.

-1.4 To the extent Valve and I separately agree to terms governing my Likeness depicted in a submission to the CS:GO Workshop, the agreement(s) regarding the Workshop will apply to the Workshop submission instead of this agreement.
+1.4 To the extent Valve and I separately agree to terms governing my Likeness depicted in a submission to the CS Workshop, the agreement(s) regarding the Workshop will apply to the Workshop submission instead of this agreement.

 1.5 I warrant and represent that this release does not in any way conflict with any existing commitment on my part.
 Each team also warrants and represents that its players may make this without any conflict with any existing commitment on to the team or by the team.